Venice for Visitors logo

 Father and son in gondolier clothing walking in Venice, Italy.

-ABOVE: Disguising yourself as a gondolier won't help you escape Venice's tourist tax.
+ABOVE: Disguising yourself as a gondolier won't help you escape Venice's tourist taxes.

-In 2024, Venice will introduce a new tourist tax for daytrippers.
-(The city already has a tourist tax on occupants of hotels, B&Bs, vacation apartments, and other overnight accommodation.)
+In 2024, Venice introduced an "access fee" or admission tax for daytrippers.
+(The city already had a tourist tax on occupants of hotels, B&Bs, vacation apartments, and other overnight accommodation.)

-Why the admission fee?
-According to Venice's municipal powers-that-be, the tax is intended to reduce crowding during peak periods (e.g., on summer days, on weekends, and during major events such as Carnival).
+Why the access fee?
+According to Venice's municipal powers-that-be, the tax is intended to reduce crowding during peak periods (e.g., during holiday weeks and on summer weekends).

 We're skeptical about the plan, because we don't think many foreign tourists (or even visitors from elsewhere in Italy) will schedule their vacations around a €5,-- day tax.